What are the risks and potential complications of an endoscopy?

 How do I prepare for my endoscopy?

-- Completely following all pre-operative instructions for specific procedures, such as not eating or drinking before a procedure, or taking a laxative or enema as directed
+- Following preoperative instructions, such as not eating or drinking before a procedure, or taking a laxative or enema as directed

 - Taking or stopping medications exactly as directed.
-For an endoscopy, this may include not taking aspirin, ibuprofen (Advil, Motrin), certain vitamins, diabetes medications, and blood thinners.
+This may include not taking aspirin, ibuprofen (Advil, Motrin), certain vitamins, diabetes medications, and blood thinners.
 Your doctor will give you instructions for taking your specific medications and supplements.

 Questions to ask your doctor

-Preparing for an endoscopy can be stressful.
+Having an endoscopy can be stressful.
 It is common for patients to forget some of their questions during a brief doctor’s office visit.
 You may also think of other questions after your appointment.
-You should feel free to contact your doctor about any questions.
-You should also write down your questions and bring the list to your appointment.
-Common questions include:
+Contact your doctor with concerns and questions before endoscopy and between appointments.

 - Why do I need an endoscopy?
 Are there any other options for diagnosing or treating my condition?

-- What kind of restrictions will I have after the procedure and when can I expect to return to work and other activities?
+- What restrictions will I have after the procedure?
+When can I return to work and other activities?

 - What kind of assistance will I need at home?
 Will I need a ride home?